databrickslabs/databricks-sync/docs-site/content/docs/databricks-objects/workspace-notebooks.md

 ### Example Config

-Here is an example config for exporting notebooks:
+Here is an example config for exporting `notebooks`:

 ```yaml
 name: sample-yaml